Lauren van der Walt, Ph.D., MPH, MA

-Jessica has worked on maternal and child health issues in South Asia, the Pacific and Africa.
+Jessica has worked on maternal and child health issues in South Asia, the Pacific, Africa and Latin America.
 Her experience ranges from research on the use of mobile phones to improve antenatal care attendance in Samoa to overseeing health education classes for women living in slums in Kolkata, India.
 Prior to joining Optio, Jessica worked for the World Health Organization, Doctors Without Borders, Oxfam and as a Fulbright-Clinton Public Policy Fellow at the Ministry of Health in Samoa.
-At Optio, she works on the design and evaluation of projects to improve maternal health in South Asia and Africa.
-Jessica holds a Master of Public Health from University of California, Berkeley and a BA in Biochemistry from New York University.
-She is also currently working toward a PhD in Health Policy from UC Berkeley.
+At Optio, she works on the design and evaluation of projects to improve maternal health in Latin America and Africa.
+Jessica holds a PhD in Health Policy and a Master of Public Health from University of California, Berkeley, and a BA in Biochemistry from New York University.

-Alisha Graves leads strategy and development efforts as President of Venture Strategies for Health and Development.
-Together with board member, Malcolm Potts, Alisha co-founded the OASIS Initiative, a project of VSHD and University of California, Berkeley.
-OASIS aims to help overcome some of the most serious challenges to development in the Sahel region of Africa.
-Alisha leads advocacy efforts for the OASIS Initiative and lectures internationally on population and development, especially population and food security in the Sahel.
-Prior to that, she worked for six years as Senior Program Manager for Venture Strategies to improve access to misoprostol – a generic, essential medicine – in Africa and Southeast Asia.
+Alisha Graves advises on strategy and development efforts for Optio.
+Prior to her current work, she worked for six years as Senior Program Manager for Venture Strategies to improve access to misoprostol – a generic, essential medicine – in Africa and Southeast Asia.
 Alisha completed her Master of Public Health in International Maternal and Child Health at UC Berkeley’s School of Public Health in 2006.

 Karen Pak Oppenheimer, MS, MPH, Chair